learn-press/learn-press.github.io/src/html/tags-and-elements.md

 Some sites online refer to HTML elements as HTML tags, which is incorrect.

-Both of these have their own section and reading them should clear any confusion as to which is which.
+The following sections should clear out any confusion regarding this.